Flawes – What’s A Boy To Do

 Twenty One Pilots – Trees

-You can love them or hate them but you can’t deny Twenty One Pilots is one of the biggest musical acts out there.
-They hit it big in 2015 with their album Blurryface and basically every single song they have released since then has become a success.
-Until not that long ago, I thought that record was their debut album but, as probably know, I was very wrong: it was their third.
+You can love them or hate them, but you can’t deny Twenty One Pilots is one of the biggest musical acts out there.
+They hit it big in 2015 with their album Blurryface, and basically every single song they have released since then has become a success.
+Until not that long ago, I thought that record was their debut album, but as you probably know, I was very wrong: it was their third.
 In 2019, I decided to watch some of the performances from that year’s Reading Festival on video-on-demand, which included this musical duo from Columbus, Ohio.
-That was the first time I listened to Trees, a little gem from their second album, Vessel (2013), and that they used to close their show (which made me think it was a fan favorite).
-They put an amazing spectacle performing this track then (you can watch it below) and it blew me away.
+That was the first time I listened to “Trees,” a little gem from their second album, Vessel (2013), and that they used to close their show.
+They put on an amazing spectacle performing this track then and it blew me away.
 It immediately became a #musicalcrush.

 Tyler Joseph and Josh Dunn are releasing a new album, Scaled And Icy, in May.
 While we wait for it, please enjoy this week’s #ThrowbackThursday entry: Trees.